-The KEES III (31 units) and KEES IV (18 units) programs serve chronically homeless individuals with a qualifying disabling condition such as: substance use disorder, mental illness or physical limitations.
+Helio Housing First (49 units) serves chronically homeless individuals with a qualifying disabling condition such as: substance use disorder, mental illness or physical limitations.

 Individuals must be placed on HUD’s Continuum of Care (CoC) Coordinated Entry list.
 All homeless providers in the community have access to this list, and individuals entering this program are selected from this list.

 FAST Housing is a Housing First rapid rehousing project designed to serve a minimum of 20 homeless individuals annually with: